If I had a personal mission statement, it would be:

 Thanks for joining me.

-I am a pastor of the Evangelical Lutheran Church in America (ELCA) serving in Connecticut.
-I was ordained into the ministry of word and sacrament July 20, 2002.
-I’ve served congregations in Hermosa, SD; Avon, CT; New Canaan, CT, and currently as pastor of St. Paul Lutheran Church in Old Saybrook, CT.
-I also served as Dean of the Southern Connecticut Conference and am currently Dean of the Eastern Connecticut Rivers Conference.
+I was ordained into the Ministry of Word and Sacrament in the Evangelical Lutheran Church in America (ELCA) on July 20, 2002.
+I’ve served congregations most recently in Old Saybrook, CT; New Canaan, CT Avon, CT; and Hermosa, SD.
+I also served as Dean of the Eastern Connecticut Rivers Conference (2015-2020) and Southern CT Conference (2012-2014).
 Both are Conferences composed of several congregations of the New England Synod, ELCA.

 I got my start at a Lutheran camp in Wisconsin (Crossways Camping Ministries) where I worked five summers, met and married my wife, met some close friends and received a great depth of ministry experience.
 The year after college I worked outside of Milwaukee 1/2 time as a youth director in a congregation, and 1/2 time at Lutherdale Bible Camp, where I got some good experience, and met several other of my closest friends.
 Eventually most of us ended up married and doing church work in various settings across the country.
 We serve as godparents for each other’s kids, and get together with our “camp cousins” whenever possible.
 I have two children and an amazing wife in Tammie, and they teach me many things about life, parenting, faithfulness, and what I don’t know, on a daily basis.